 As Archdeacon of Cardigan he wrote the Evangelism Course ‘Menter’ and jointly produced the accompanying DVD under the same title.

-As Bishop of Bangor, Andy holds the portfolio responsibilities for evangelism, church growth, the Welsh language (he speaks Welsh) and stewardship.
+As Bishop of Bangor, Andrew holds the portfolio responsibilities for evangelism, church growth, the Welsh language (he speaks Welsh) and stewardship.
 He served on the St Padarn’s Council until June 2017.

 Archbishop Andrew enjoys running, staying reasonably fit, playing the saxophone and the guitar.
 He is married to Naomi and has four grown-up children from his first marriage.